Xi hails 'success' of Hong Kong vote when meeting with Carrie Lam - ExBulletin

 Xi hails ‘success’ of Hong Kong vote when meeting with Carrie Lam

-Chinese President Xi Jinping firmly backed Hong Kong leader Carrie Lam on Wednesday, saying the former British colony has gone “from chaos to order” since a controversial security law was imposed last year , city media reported.
+BEIJING: Chinese President Xi Jinping strongly supported Hong Kong leader Carrie Lam on Wednesday, December 22, saying the former British colony has gone “from chaos to order” since the imposition of a controversial law on security last year, city media reported.

 China oversaw a broad crackdown in Hong Kong after huge and often violent democracy protests two years ago, introducing a national security law that criminalized much of dissent and introduced political rules that verify the loyalty of anyone standing for election.